Stoke Ferry Parish Council Minutes February

 Cllr Jim McNeill asked Cllr Martin Storey about the closure of Children’s Centres across the County and the Parish Council’s previous comments against closures which had been fed back to the consultation process.
 Cllr Jim McNeill shared that transferring services within a village setting may create stigma through removing anonymity.
 Cllr Martin Storey shared that the Adult Social Services Committee made that decision and he was not a part of that Committee.
 He shared that 15 Centres had been kept open, higher than the initial 7 or 8.
 Cllr Martin Storey shared that people’s views were taken on board in order to make the decision.
 The decision on the closures was made by full Council in December which he was unable to attend due to ill health.

 41/19 Adjourn the meeting to allow for public comments The meeting was adjourned at 8.26 pm to allow for public comments and Standing Orders were suspended.

 The meeting was reconvened at 8.39 pm.

-42/19 Confirm the Date of the Next Meeting – Wednesday 6th March 2019
+42/19 Confirm the Date of the Next Meeting – Wednesday 6th March 2019 The meeting was agreed.

 Meeting closed at 8.41 pm